ctruciosm/RobGARCHBoot/README.md

 - Trucíos, C. (2019).
 Forecasting Bitcoin risk measures: A robust approach.
 International Journal of Forecasting, 35(3), 836-847.
 - Trucíos, C., Tiwari, A. K., & Alqahtani, F. (2019).
 Value-at-Risk and Expected Shortfall in Cryptocurrencies' Portfolio: A Vine Copula-based Approach.
 Available at SSRN 3441892.

+## Installation
+RobGARCHBoot is not available on CRAN yet, however, you can install the development version using these commands:

+install.packages("devtools")

+devtools::intall_github("ctruciosm/RobGARCHBoot")